 Look at using a resize tool to get your images in order.
 A popular tool is Canva.
 You will be able to resize images for all of your graphics and video edits.

-Assuming that you are going to be on multiple platforms, you will need to create multiple graphics, especially for social media.
+If you plan to be on multiple platforms, you will need to create multiple graphics, especially for social media.

-• Organizing Graphics in Google Drive or Similar Platform
+Organizing graphics in Google Drive or a similar platform

 Use a cloud-based program like Google Drive or Dropbox to store your images and video edits.
 It will help you and your team organize your content graphics.

-Look at having folders for each of your content.
-Look at repurposing them whenever possible to other platforms, especially in regards to social media.
+Consider creating folders for each of your content.
+Look at repurposing them for other platforms whenever possible, especially for social media.

 7. Posting and Scheduling Your Content